mhorga/mhorga.github.io/_posts/2016-03-21-ray-tracing-in-a-swift-playground.markdown

 ![alt text](https://github.com/Swiftor/Raytracing/raw/master/images/raytracing2.png "Raytracing 2")

-Stay tuned for a part 2 of this article, where we will implement normals and shadows for a more realistic image rendering.
+Stay tuned for a part 2 of this article, where we will calculate lights and shades for a more realistic image rendering.
 The [source code](https://github.com/Swiftor/Raytracing) is posted on Github as usual.

 Until next time!